FilmFear 2025 at HOME

 The chance to see the flickering dust and grime of rural Texas on 35mm celluloid and on HOME’s biggest screen makes this one an insta-book for us.

 We’d argue that HOME have saved the best ’til last though.
-Showing in a fresh 4K restoration, Delphine Seyrig vamps up the place in 1971’s sapphic Euro-horror classic Daughters of the Dust, before Tobe Hooper’s grim, muscular masterpiece The Texas Chain Saw Massacre.
+Showing in a fresh 4K restoration, Delphine Seyrig vamps up the place in 1971’s sapphic Euro-horror classic Daughters of Darkness, before Tobe Hooper’s grim, muscular masterpiece The Texas Chain Saw Massacre.
 Hooper’s 1976 film works as satire, allegory and a sublime vehicle for sheer, primal terror.
 The chance to see the flickering dust and grime of rural Texas on 35mm celluloid and on HOME’s biggest screen makes this one an insta-book for us.

 What's on at HOME Manchester